 Marcello’s has been my go-to pizza delivery place since I discovered it towards the end of 2010.
 There are three locations in the Chicagoland area; I use the Lincoln Park restaurant to deliver to Lakeview.
 Their “Abbe’s Gluten-Free Menu” consists of 12″ thin pizza, 8″ pan pizza (my fav), a couple pastas (both very good), and some salads and desserts.
 I have ordered the spinach salad from Marcello’s a couple times to go with my pizza, and it is huge.
 I was able to eat it for about three days afterwards.
 I love their 8″ pan pizza, which is the perfect size for one person to eat and feel satisfied after.
 Honestly, everything I have ever gotten from there has bee delicious, so I feel safe recommending everything on their GF menu.

 Mista is a little BYOB restaurant on Broadway just north of Diversey with a menu full of wraps, pizza, lasagna, and gourmet salads.
 Their ingredients are fresh, natural, and organic.
 I used to go there all the time because they offered gluten-free vegetable lasagna (still on the menu by the way), and it was great.
 Since then, they have added so many more gluten-free options.
 All of their traditional and signature pizzas are available gluten-free now, and for people who are dairy-free, they have Vegan cheese at an extra charge.
 The regular 10-inch pizzas are a very filling meal for one person.
 The highlight of the menu for me is the g-free wraps.
 I usually get the chicken caesar wrap with Vegan cheese, or the “Hero” wrap, which is basically an Italian wrap.
 They also have tuna and veggie wraps available.
 Mista is a nice spot for a little date night with your significant other.

-That is it for now.
-As I try more restaurants with gluten-free menus, I will come back and update this page with my thoughts on it.
+That’s it for now!
+As I try more restaurants with gluten-free menus, I will come back and update this page immediately.